Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Specific_network_functions.md

 `CFTCFGPATH`

-Environment variable defining the sub-folder where the cftnet.conf file is located.
+Environment variable defining the sub- folder where the cftnet.conf file is located.
 By default, {{< TransferCFT/axwayvariablesComponentShortName  >}} searches for this file in the application default folder.